Shaarkzy/Terminal/README.md

 **Note:**
 ```
 1. Tested under Kali LInux Os and Android OS
-2. Some tools requires superuser privileg (on feature 10)...
+2. Some utilities requires superuser privilege (on feature 10)...
 3. For kali installation run setup as root
 4. Program Folder must be in the home directory (~/Terminal , /root/Terminal)
 ```